PaulDKim/CTF-notes/File-Upload.md

 ## Methology

-1. Check for web server's language
+1. Check for `web server's language`
    - Can use `wappalyzer` browser extension
    - Fuzz index`.ext`
-2. Check and bypass client-side validation
+2. Check and bypass `client-side validation`
    - Inspect `web page`
    - Intercept requests with `burp suite` and change `filename` and `file data`
-3. Check and bypass blacklists
+3. Check and bypass `blacklists`
    - Fuzz working web server's language extensions
      - Utilize working web server's language extensions.
 Some indications can be a different error message that gets outputted from the error messages from the extensions you know for sure are blacklisted.
-4. Check and bypass whitelists (and blacklists if applicable)
+4. Check and bypass `whitelists` (and blacklists if applicable)
    - `double extension` like test.jpg.php
    - ` reverse double extension` like test.php.jpg (`relies on server misconfiguration`)
    - character injection (`i.e. null byte`)
+5. Check and bypass `content checks`

 ## Key Concepts on File Upload Vulnerabilities